Cha-IT/ChaQuest/README.md

 # Color Scheme:

-TillerQuest is an application made for darkmode.
+ChaQuest is an application made for darkmode.
 Background and colors should therefore keep a black background and white text as a base in all pages and components. **Lightmode is not supported (and probably never will be)**.

 \*_NOTE: Contrast ratio pairings have sufficient contrast for use with normal text, large text and graphics._
 | Color | Hex | Contrast color | Contrast ratio | Accessibility |